glumpy/glumpy/doc/quickstart.rst

    window = app.Window()

-We now need to create a GLSL program that will be in charge of displaying a quad.
+We then need to create a GLSL program that will be in charge of displaying a quad.
 To do this, we first have to write a vertex and a fragment shader that will tell OpenGL exactly what and how to draw things.
 No need to understand them yet but the important point here is that those program are just text